tag-and-generate/politeness-dataset/README.md

 2. We further prune the corpus by removing the sentences that: were less than 3 words long, had more than 80% numeri-cal tokens, contained email addresses, or had repeatedoccurrences of spurious characters.

+## Hand curated test-set

+- The hand-curated test-set comprising of 800 sentences is present in this [repo](https://github.com/tag-and-generate/politeness-dataset/blob/master/politeness-curated-test.csv).